 The Foundation has entered into a service agreement with Veritas Charity Services Inc. to perform or arrange for administrative, marketing and promotion services.
-The provision of these services is included in operating expenses.
+The provision of these services is included in administrative expenses.
 It has also entered into a service agreement with Veritas Asset Management Inc. for investment management services.
+The service agreements are on normal commercial terms.
 These two companies are subsidiaries of VIRC Holdings Inc. Two of the Foundation's directors are principals of VIRC Holdings Inc.